 How Do You Know You Have a Roach Infestation?

 Finding cockroach droppings in your house is a sign of an infestation.
-These are small, black specks that resemble coffee grounds or black pepper?
+These are small, black specks that resemble coffee grounds or black pepper.
 Larger roaches will produce cylindrical droppings.
 The amount of droppings you find is an indicator of the roach population size.
 You’ll find droppings in areas where cockroaches live including kitchens, basements, and bathrooms.

 Does Seeing One Roach Mean an Infestation?

-- Seal Cracks & Gaps: Check for and seal any cracks in your home’s foundation, make sure screens and weatherproofing are in good repair, cover vents with mesh, seal gaps between windows and doors and outer walls, and seal areas where utility hardware enters your house.
+- Seal Cracks & Gaps: Check for and seal any cracks in your home’s foundation.
+Make sure screens and weather stripping are in good repair.
+Cover vents with mesh and seal gaps between windows, doors, and outer walls.
+Seal areas where utility hardware enters your house.